fixstars/ion-kit/README.md

 # ion-kit
 The ion-kit is a graph-based data processing framework.
 You can define an algorithm in [Halide](https://halide-lang.org/) language as a "Building Block" (BB), then form a processing pipeline as a directed acyclic graph (DAG) combining BBs.
-The pipeline can be optimized and compiled targeting various architecture of CPUs, GPUs and WebAssembly, or ran immediately.
+The pipeline can be optimized and compiled targeting various architectures of CPUs, GPUs, and WebAssembly.
+You can also run the pipeline immediately on your host machine.

 ## Quick start